elementary/website/docs/learning-the-basics.md

 ## System Settings {#system-settings}

-elementary OS comes with a handy app called "System Settings" controlling all of your system-wide (or "global") preferences.
+elementary OS comes with a handy app called "System Settings" which lets you control your system-wide (or "global") preferences.
 System Settings gives you the ability to adjust things like keyboard shortcuts, display resolution, your wallpaper, and more.

 ![](../images/docs/learning-the-basics/switchboard.png)